Glycolic Acid Vs. Salicylic Acid: Which Is Better For Your Skin

 - May Help In Anti-aging

 Studies suggest that anti-aging skincare products that have glycolic acid or salicylic acid as active ingredients may help reduce wrinkles and fine lines.
 The exact science behind this is not known, however, there is a working theory that has been popularly accepted.
 According to this theory, these ingredients help in removing calcium ions that are deposited in the skin due to aging.
 Removal of this excess calcium helps promote cell growth.
 This helps in making the skin appear younger and wrinkle-free (6).
-Salicylic acid helps in reducing fine lines and wrinkles on your skin and thereby makes it look younger (2).
+Salicylic acid peels help improve skin texture, making it appear smooth, and may also improve the appearance of fine lines (2).

 - May Help Lighten Skin Tone